Tobiny/real-estate-prediction-system/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Key permissions:**
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Patent use

+**Requirements:**
+- 📋 License and copyright notice
+- 📋 State changes
+- 📋 Attribution required

 ## 👨‍💻 Author